-I think this came from the book What’s Mine Is Yours: The Rise of Collaborative Consumption but I also vaguely remember it in one of the Zeitgeist films on Netflix, so I’m not wholly sure.
-In any case, it’s served as a quick way to assess how much I will really use an item I want to buy.
+In any case, this rule serves as a quick way to assess how much I will really use an item I want to buy.
 It’s particularly useful for those “novelty” gadgets you’re always tempted to get but can’t quite justify because deep down inside you know it will sit in a closet, but then you get it anyway hoping this time will be different.
 It’s not.

 You’d be surprised what items you use for way more than 45 minutes per day: your furniture, television, coffeemaker.
 And you might be surprised at what you don’t: DVDs you’ve already watched, a fancy food processor, etc. Once I started looking at things, I couldn’t believe how much I owned, or rather how much I wanted, that wouldn’t serve any real purpose in my home.